Minkov/pb-interactive-course/EN/01-Expressions-and-Statements/01-Introduction.md

 [slide]
 # Explanation - Namespaces
-You see that above the class there is ***using System;***

-System is a Namespace.
+You see that above the class there is ***using System;*** System is a Namespace.
 Namespaces are used in C# to organize and provide a level of separation of codes.
 They can be considered as a container which consists of other namespaces, classes, etc.
 So after we are using the System Namespace, we can just type ***Console.WriteLine()***.
 That is because Console is a member of the System Namespace.
 You will learn more about Namespaces in the following lectures.
 [/slide]

 [slide]
 # Explanation - Concatenation

-When we read the input from the console and store it in the variable name, we print a line on the console as a result.
+When we read the input from the console and store it in the variable ***name***, we print a line on the console as a result.
 We are using a method of the class Console, just like ***ReadLine()***, but now printing, rather than reading - ***PrintLine()***.

-The line consist of the text "Hello " which is concatenated with the value of the variable name and "!".
+The line consist of the text "Hello " which is concatenated with the value of the variable ***name*** and "!".

-When we are using + sign between 2 part of text, called strings, we are concatenating them, not adding them together.
+When we are using "+" sign between 2 parts of text, called strings, we are concatenating them, not adding them together.

 We are going to learn about strings and different data types in the following sections.
 [/slide]